wololoa/js13k2023/postmortem.md

 In no time I had a whole list of different paths for different characters: a peasant, a Princess.
 A crusader Knight with PTSD.
 A witch hidden in the forest, eating children.
 An alchemist, trying to find the way to learn Dark Magic from grimoires (it would be a real blow to learn that rat's piss and ale don't make a potion for eternal youth...).

-In a couple hours I had 13 different archetypes or "lives" you could become, with multiple paths for each one - paths that would cross one another.
+In a couple hours I had 13 different archetypes or "lifes" you could jump into, with multiple paths for each one - paths that would cross one another.
 I had a list of settings, characters and it looked good!

 A thunder hit my brain and **13 lives** was born.